jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 3. The response contains status information about the request and may contain the requested content.
 Assuming the data request is successful it responds with a message to say "I understand, here is your requested data" (HTTP/1.1 200 OK) along with the requested data.

-The server must be listening on a port on a computer with an IP address linked to the domain name.
-But dont we already deal with a GET http request to show the form HTML itself?
-In my case the answer is 'sort of'...

 <br>
 ### Creating a virtual environment and installing Flask

-The first thing I did was to create a virtual environment on my computer to keep all the dependences together and then install Flask here so it can all work together but is isolated.
-Installing Flash locally doesn’t affect any other python programmes that you might want to run as a global install would do.
-Like a little bubble of programmes and files separated away from the rest of your computer.
+The first thing I did was to create a virtual environment and install Flask within it so all the dependences can work together but are isolated from other python programmes that I might want to run.
+Creating this local environment is like a little bubble of programmes and files separated away from the rest of the computer.

 Steps on the command line: